 The Pangea project is the name of the training program carried out by ESA.
 It focuses on preparing astronauts under geological conditions that simulate those on Mars.
 The main reason for conducting this training in Lanzarote is that the volcanic environment presents a level of adversity similar to that expected on Mars.
 On the Red Planet, future human settlements could be located in one of the many lava tubes or caverns, which provide natural protection against radiation.

 The recent training campaign, which took place over five days in November, involved 50 people, 14 experiments, 18 organizations, and four space agencies.
-Also participating on this occasion were guests from ESA's ExoMars mission, which is preparing to launch a rover with the goal of landing on Mars in 2020.
+Also participating were guests from the ESA's ExoMars mission, which is preparing to launch a rover to Mars in 2020.
 This rover will be equipped with a high-resolution camera and a suite of sensors that will measure water vapor in what is expected to be a completely dark environment.

 Importance of geological training

-The geological training astronauts are receiving is essential.
-The geologist Francis Sauro, director of the Pangea course, emphasizes that the human ability to make quick decisions and develop ideas on the fly is crucial, as robots lack this flexibility.
-At NASA, studies have shown that astronauts are more efficient than rovers at collecting samples and analyzing geological data, given their intuition that machines lack.
+The geological training astronauts are receiving is fundamental.
+Geologist Francesco Sauro , director of the Pangea course, emphasizes that the human capacity to make quick decisions and develop ideas on the fly is crucial, as robots lack this flexibility.
+Studies at NASA have shown that astronauts are more efficient than rovers in collecting and analyzing geological samples, given their intuition, which machines lack.

-During training, astronauts work in the Santa Catalina volcano (Tinajo, Lanzarote), where they simulate the exploration of the lunar surface and rehearse how rock sample collection would be.
+During their training, the astronauts work on the Santa Catalina volcano (Tinajo, Lanzarote), where they simulate lunar surface exploration and rehearse rock sample collection.
 This process is similar to what they might experience during future missions to Mars, which is essential for planning scientific operations on the surface of another planet.
-Furthermore, the knowledge acquired about the gravity on mars will help them better understand the conditions of that environment.
+Furthermore, the knowledge gained about Martian gravity will help them better understand the conditions of that environment.

 The Moon, an achievable goal

-Alexander Gerst, an ESA astronaut, has highlighted the importance of returning to the Moon as a preliminary step towards colonizing Mars, stating that "the Moon is a much more achievable goal."
-This is because many of the technologies and procedures developed for lunar exploration can later be applied on Mars.
-Exploration of the Moon will allow scientists to better understand how Earth's atmosphere formed and how life emerged on our planet, topics that are also relevant to the study of water on mars and other vital aspects.
+Alexander Gerst, an ESA astronaut, has highlighted the importance of returning to the Moon as a stepping stone to colonizing Mars, stating that "the Moon is a much more attainable goal."
+This is because many of the technologies and procedures developed for lunar exploration can later be applied to Mars.
+Exploring the Moon will allow scientists to better understand how Earth's atmosphere formed and how life arose on our planet—topics that are also relevant to studying water on Mars and other vital aspects.

 Quick decisions during explorations

-Astronauts must learn to assess the terrain and select where to collect samples based on their observations, which directly relates to the training they receive in Lanzarote as part of their preparation for space.
-This relates to the flexible execution of the course, where they must adapt their plan according to terrain conditions, simulating the reality of space exploration.
-In this context, it is essential to understand the curiosities of mars that may influence your work.
+Astronauts must learn to assess terrain and select sample collection sites based on their observations, which directly relates to the training they are receiving in Lanzarote as part of their space preparation.
+This connects to the flexible execution of the course, where they must adapt their plan according to terrain conditions, simulating the realities of space exploration.
+In this context, understanding the unique characteristics of Mars that may influence their work is essential.

 Pangea and its future applications